New UK PM Truss to set out energy plan on Thursday, rules out windfall tax | Politics

 New UK PM Truss to set out energy plan on Thursday, rules out windfall tax

+British Prime Minister Liz Truss said she would set out plans to tackle soaring energy bills on Thursday but would not impose a new windfall tax on energy producers, with borrowing instead set to increase to fund the costly intervention.

-British Prime Minister Liz Truss said she would set out plans to tackle soaring energy bills on Thursday but would not impose a windfall tax on energy producers, with borrowing instead set to increase to fund the costly intervention.
-Truss, appointed prime minister on Tuesday, has vowed immediate action to address one of the most daunting sets of challenges for an incoming leader in post-war history including soaring energy bills, a looming recession and industrial strife.
+British Prime Minister Liz Truss said she would set out plans to tackle soaring energy bills on Thursday but would not impose a new windfall tax on energy producers, with borrowing instead set to increase to fund the costly intervention.
+Truss, appointed prime minister on Tuesday, has promised immediate action to address one of the most daunting sets of challenges for an incoming leader in post-war history, including soaring energy bills, a looming recession and industrial strife.

-She chaired a meeting of her new cabinet on Wednesday before making her parliamentary debut as Conservative Party leader, going head-to-head with opposition Labour Party leader Keir Starmer in the high-profile Prime Minister's Questions.
+She chaired a meeting of her new cabinet on Wednesday before making her parliamentary debut as Conservative Party leader, going head-to-head with opposition Labour Party leader Keir Starmer in parliament's Prime Minister's Questions.
 "I am against a windfall tax.
-I believe it is the wrong thing to be putting companies off investing in the United Kingdom," Truss told lawmakers, adding she would announce more details on Thursday.
+I believe it is the wrong thing to be putting companies off investing in the United Kingdom," Truss told lawmakers, saying she would announce more details on Thursday.

 "There is nothing new about a Labour leader who is calling for more tax rises.
 It's the same old same old tax and spend," she said, to cheers.